 No Body, No Parole Laws in Western Australia

-“No body, no parole" laws exist here in WA, in South Australia and the Northern Territory, in Queensland and in New South Wales.
+'No body, no parole' laws exist here in WA, in South Australia, the Northern Territory and in Queensland.

 Under these laws persons convicted of homicide offences who refuse to cooperate with police and law enforcement authorities to disclose the location of their victim's remains will not be eligible for parole.
 Parole boards can also refuse parole if an offender convicted of murder or manslaughter has failed to tell investigators the location of their victim’s remains.

 Western Australia’s ‘no body no parole’ laws are intended to provide closure to victims, but these laws may, in particular instances, have the potential to compound injustice for persons who are wrongly convicted.

 Recently Francis John Wark has been urged to reveal the whereabouts of the body of teenager Hayley Dodd to give her grieving family closure.
 Last week, at the end of a 6-week re-trial, a jury found Mr Wark not guilty of murder, but found him guilty of manslaughter in the West Australian Supreme Court.

 Following Mr Wark’s first trial in 2018 Justice Lindy Jenkins found him guilty of murdering Hayley Dodd, who vanished in July 1999 while walking along a regional road near Badgingarra, northeast of Perth.
 At that time Mr Wark was sentenced to life with a minimum of 21 years in prison.
 But last year, the Western Australian Court of Appeal quashed Mr Wark’s conviction.